How Canada Made the Moon Landing Possible

 The First Canadian Woman in Space

 Dr. Roberta Bondar was one of the six candidates selected in 1983 as part of the Canadian Astronaut Program.
 Born in Sault Ste.
 Marie, Ontario, Bondar began her astronaut training in 1984 and in January 1992 became the second Canadian, the first Canadian woman, and world’s first neurologist in space aboard Discovery.
 On that mission, she conducted more than 40 experiments in the International Microgravity Laboratory with a focus on how humans react to weightlessness.
 Bondar left the Canadian Space Agency in September 1992.
-Meet more incredible women you didn’t learn about in history class.

 The First Canadian Spacewalk